The West Face of Mount Everts, seen from above the Gardiner River.

 Looking down the red cliff at the top of the northwest face of Mount Everts

-The West Face of Everts can be ascended from other locations, although these are much more steep and exposed.
+The Northwest Face of Everts can be ascended from other locations, although these are much more steep and exposed.
 The steepest part of the mountain is the basin on the northwest face.
 Several steep ridges ascend this face, and are very fun scrambles.
 These ridges require occasional low 5th class moves to negotiate rock bands.
 The rock on Mount Everts is very crumbly, and as such, trad climbing would be very sketchy and difficult.
 It is very easy to get cliffed out on some sections of the West Face, so make sure you don't climb up anything that you can't climb down.

 The Albright visitor center at Mammoth is chock full of interpretive rangers, who are very knowledgeable about the history, geology, and wildlife of the park.
 They have a lot of good information, and can offer helpful advice.
 One can also purchase maps and trail guides from the visitor center as well.
 Make SURE you carry bear spray when hiking anywhere in the park, and try not to hike alone.
 In addition, making lots of noise and avoiding thick underbrush will also help reduce your chances of surprising a bear.
 People have been killed and maimed by bears and other wildlife in the park, so make sure you don't meet the same fate.
 Bear spray can be purchased at either the Hamilton store in Mammoth, or at the Flying Pig in Gardiner.